-At Texas Colon & Rectal Specialists, our physicians treat patients at our Pelvic Floor Center to improve pelvic-related health issues with pelvic floor therapies.
+At Texas Colon & Rectal Specialists, our physicians treat patients at our Pelvic Floor Center to improve pelvic-related health issues.

 We offer an individualized, multi-disciplinary approach to overcome symptoms of pelvic floor disorders.
 Our pelvic floor therapy offers innovative solutions for the following: